python/cpython/Doc/library/concurrent.futures.rst

 InterpreterPoolExecutor
 -----------------------

-The :class:`InterpreterPoolExecutor` class is a :class:`ThreadPoolExecutor`
+The :class:`InterpreterPoolExecutor` class, a :class:`ThreadPoolExecutor`
-subclass that uses a pool of isolated interpreters to execute calls asynchronously.
-Each interpreter is isolated from the others and thus can side-step the :term:`Global Interpreter Lock <global interpreter lock>`, allowing the use of multiple cores.
-Interpreters mostly can't share objects between them, which means that, in most cases, only picklable objects can be executed and returned.
+subclass, uses a pool of isolated interpreters to execute calls asynchronously.
+Since each interpreter is isolated from the others, side-stepping the :term:`Global Interpreter Lock <global interpreter lock>` , multiple cores can be used.
+Since Interpreters do not share objects between them, in most cases, only picklable objects can be executed and returned.

 .. class:: InterpreterPoolExecutor(max_workers=None, thread_name_prefix='', initializer=None, initargs=(), shared=None)